nghttp2/nghttp2/doc/sources/tutorial-server.rst

       nghttp2_session_callbacks_set_on_begin_headers_callback
         (callbacks, on_begin_headers_callback);

-      nghttp2_session_server_new(&session_data->session, callbacks, session_data);
+      nghttp2_session_server_new2(&session_data->session, callbacks, session_data,
+                                  option);

       nghttp2_session_callbacks_del(callbacks);
+      nghttp2_option_del(option);
     }

-Since we are creating a server, the nghttp2 session object is created using `nghttp2_session_server_new()` function.
+Since we are creating a server and uses options, the nghttp2 session object is created using `nghttp2_session_server_new2()` function.
 We registers five callbacks for nghttp2 session object.
 We'll talk about these callbacks later.
+Our server only speaks HTTP/2.
+In this case, we use `nghttp2_option_set_recv_client_preface()` to make :type:`nghttp2_session` object handle client connection preface, which saves some lines of application code.

 After initialization of the nghttp2 session object, we are going to send a server connection header in ``send_server_connection_header()``::